bbglab/oncodrive3d/README.md

 ---

 **⚠️ Note:**
-Oncodrive3D uses the mutational profile of the cohort to improve the accuracy of neutral mutagenesis simulations.
+Oncodrive3D uses the mutational profile of the cohort to build an accurate background model.
 However, it’s not strictly required.
 If the mutational profile is not provided, the tool will use a simple uniform distribution as the background model for simulating mutations and scoring potential 3D clusters.

 ---